 Located in New York, the NGO works and supports research projects and scientific works on breast cancer and allied facilities and has donated substantially towards the jobs.

-The logo, apart from the NGO branding in 80% grey, also displays a pink ribbon, the symbol of womanhood and women’s emancipation.
-The pink ribbon is positioned in a half-tilted way aligned with the BCRF branding.
+Apart from the NGO branding in 80% grey, the logo also displays a pink ribbon, symbolizing womanhood and women’s emancipation.

 Vineyard Vines: